hddm-devs/hddm/README.rst

 HDDM provides functionalities to make Drift Diffusion analysis of reaction times as painless as possible.
 Here is a short list of some of its features:

-* Uses hierchical bayesian estimation (via PyMC) of DDM parameters to allow simultanious estimation of subject and group parameters.
+* Uses hierarchical bayesian estimation (via PyMC) of DDM parameters to allow simultanious estimation of subject and group parameters.
 HDDM can thus produce better estimates when less RT values are measured compared to other methods using maximum likelihood (i.e. `DMAT`_ or `fast-dm`_).

-* Heavily optimized likelihood functions for speed (with experimental GPU support).
+* Heavily optimized likelihood functions for speed.

 * Flexible creation of complex models tailored to specific hypotheses (e.g. separate drift-rate parameters for different stimulus types).